The Vampire Dies in No Time: The Ronaldo Vampire Hunter Agency

 A 208 year old Romanian-Japanese vampire from Transylvania.
 He enjoys video games and teasing Ronaldo, he has common sense in most situations, and gentlemanly towards women.
 As Ronaldo's roommate, he takes responsibility for cleaning and cooking, the latter being one of his talents (much to Ronaldo's chagrin).
-He frequently dies and turns to sand, but being an immortal, he can reconstitute himself quickly - provided his remains aren't interfered with.
+He frequently dies and turns to dust, but being an immortal, he can reconstitute himself quickly - provided his remains aren't interfered with.